-Natural science managers are also responsible for hiring the employees, the scientists, and research professionals that work underneath them.
-They are responsible for carefully supervising those that they hire.
-Other administrative duties, such as handling the budget and overall project supervision, are other responsibilities a reliable natural science manager will take on.
-Managers must check the work of their subordinates for accuracy and make sure that how the results were obtained is compliant with the policies of the company.
+Natural science managers are responsible for hiring employees, scientists, and research professionals that work underneath them, and for carefully supervising those that they hire.
+Their administrative duties may involve handling the budget and overall project supervision.
+Checking the work of their subordinates for accuracy and seeing how the results were obtained is compliant with the policies of the company.

 Communication plays a large part in the role of a natural science manager.
 Managers must communicate with members of their own team as well as members of other teams and companies.
 They must also communicate with their superiors regarding the marketing of their products and the status of their products and research findings, check financial standings, and check on the status of necessary materials and supplies for the job.

 Most natural sciences managers will play a large role in the developments in geology, agricultural sciences, biology, physics, or the world of medicine.
 They should expect to oversee testing and expect to make sure the quality of the research and product development is up to par with the high standards of the scientific community.
 Many natural sciences managers choose to take on their own projects as well as those of the people working underneath them; this includes individual research projects.

 What is the workplace of a Natural Sciences Manager like?

 Laboratories and offices are the two places that natural sciences managers are most likely going to spend their working hours.
 If they work in a lab, it will most likely be similar to the workplace of research scientists.
 If they work in offices, they most likely work for a company focusing mainly on product development, and spend their days writing reports and supervising their subordinates.